nus-cs2103/website-base/admin/project-deliverables.md

   <include src="project-deliverables.md#project-deliverables-pe-testing-intructions" />
 </div>

-1. **[~40 minutes] Evaluate the following aspects.** Note down your evaluation in a hard copy (as a backup).
+1. **[~50 minutes] Evaluate the following aspects.** Note down your evaluation in a hard copy (as a backup).
 Submit via TEAMMATES.

    * **A. Cohesiveness of product features** [{{ icon_team }}]: Do the features fit together and match the stated target user and the value proposition?
      * `low`: One of these
        * target user is too general %%&nbsp;i.e. wider than AB4%%
-       * target user and value proposition is not clear from the user guide
+       * target user and/or value proposition not clear from the user guide
        * features don't seem to fit together for the most part
      * `medium`: Some features fit together but some don't.
      * `high`: All features fit together but the features are not very high value to the target user.